trixi-framework/Trixi.jl/docs/src/github-git.md

 ```bash
 git reset HEAD~
 ```
-This only works if you have not yet pushed your branch to the GitLab repository.
+This only works if you have not yet pushed your branch to the GitHub repository.
 In this case, please talk to one of the core developers on how to proceed.
 Especially when you accidentally commited a large file (image, or video), please let us know as fast as possible, since the effort to fix the repository grows